r-fairhurst/ctf-writeups/osusec-league-2025/shell_emporium/README.md

 and then we just spam the address it in hopes of overwritting a return address

-this resulted in us getting a shell and the flag
+this resulted in us getting a shell it doesn't take more than 'ls' to find flag.txt and then cat the flag

+#### Flag
 ```
 osu{5411y_p0p5_5345h3115_4_7h3_5345h0r3}
 ```